 Features of the VPN profiles for the tunnel include:

-- A friendly name for the VPN connection that your end users will see.
+- A friendly name for the VPN connection that is visible to your end users.

 - The site that the VPN client connects to.

-- For iOS devices that have the Tunnel client app configured to support per-app VPNs and TunnelOnly mode set to True, users don’t need to open or sign-in to Microsoft Defender on their device for the Tunnel to be used.
-Instead, with the user signed-in to the Company Portal on the device or to any other app that uses multi-factor authentication that has a valid token for access, the Tunnel per-app VPN is used automatically.
+- For iOS devices that have the Microsoft Defender for Endpoint configured to support per-app VPNs and TunnelOnly mode set to True, users don’t need to open or sign-in to Microsoft Defender on their device for the Tunnel to be used.
+Instead, with the user signed-in to the Company Portal on the device or to any other app that uses multifactor authentication that has a valid token for access, the Tunnel per-app VPN is used automatically.
 TunnelOnly mode is supported for iOS/iPadOS, and disables the Defender functionality, leaving only the Tunnel capabilities.